Is actually an immune phenomenon, its just the head reacting first. Why?

 We use tests for food reactivities to confirm items which should be avoided to clear the headaches.
 We help you to work out a safe diet which will enable you in due course to improve your tolerance of various foods.
 If avoidance is difficult we treat migraine sufferers with desensitisation, such as Neutralisation or Enzyme Potentiated Desensitisation.

-See section on Food Intolerance and symptoms associated with it.
+See Food Intolerance and symptoms associated with it.

-Food Allergy in Migraine.
 Munro J., Brostoff J., National Hospital for Nervous Diseases & Middlesex Hospital.
 Lancet 1980: 2; pp1-4.
-Link to article
+View article

 Munro J., Brostoff J., Lancet 1984: September 29th pp719-24.
 View article

 Contact us if you have further questions or to make an appointment for a consultation.